nathanjlsf/image-style-transfer/README.md

 ## Semantic-Aware Style Transfer for Image Analysis
 CSC 480 - Cal Poly
-Instructor: [Instructor's Name]
+Instructor: Rodrigo Canaan
 Team Members:

-Juan Zavala
+Juan Zavala,
-Nathan Lee
+Nathan Lee,
-Sarthak Kamerkar
+Sarthak Kamerkar,
 Victor Phan

 This project is a web application that performs neural style transfer on images using a React frontend and a Flask backend with TensorFlow.